drpcorg/chotki/README.md

 See the RDX doc for further details on its serialization format (type-length-value) and a very predictable choice of CRDTs.

+The replication protocol is described in [replication](./replication) and has a formal TLA+ specification in [tla](./tla), model-checked with TLC (including reproductions of historical protocol bugs).

 ## Comparison to other projects

 Overall, RDX is the final version of RON (Replicated Object